kriskowal/q/README.md

 If value is a promise, returns the promise.

 If value is not a promise, returns a promise that has already been resolved with the given value.

 ## ``def(value)``

 Annotates a value, wrapping it in a promise, such that that it is a local promise object which cannot be serialized and sent to resolve a remote promise.

-A def'ed value will respond to the `isDef` message without a rejection so remote promise communication libraries can distinguish it from non-def values.
+A def'ed value will respond to the ``"isDef"`` message without a rejection so remote promise communication libraries can distinguish it from non-def values.

 ## ``reject(reason)``

 Returns a promise that has already been rejected with the given reason.

 This is useful for conditionally forwarding a rejection through an errback.

     Q.when(API.getPromise(), function (value) {
         return doSomething(value);
     }, function (reason) {
-        if (API.stillPossible())
+        if (API.stillPossible()) {
             return API.tryAgain();
-        else
+        } else {
-            return reject(reason);
+            return Q.reject(reason);
+        }
     })

 Unconditionally forwarding a rejection is equivalent to omitting an errback on a when call.

+    Q.when(API.getPromise(), function (value) {
+        return doSomething(value);
+    }, function (reason) {
+        return Q.reject(reason);
+    })

+Simplifies to:

+    Q.when(API.getPromise(), function (value) {
+        return doSomething(value);
+    })

 ## ``isPromise(value)``